jcpowermac/hanlon-wiki/Razor-Slices.md

 - **boot** &ndash;
 - **system** &ndash;

 As you can see from the output of the Razor command (shown above), it is relatively simple to use these slices from the command-line.
-You simply add a named slice after the razor command (and any additional switches) and you will execute the functionality of that slice.
+You simply add a named slice after the razor command (after any switches that you might want to include, like "--verbose" or "--no-color-out") and you will execute the functionality of that slice.
 Slices may also provide a web-based (RESTful services) interface that can be used to interact with that slice via HTTP/HTTPS.
 For the slices that do provide such an interface, the RESTful API will directly mimic the command-line interface (or CLI).

 As an example, here is the result of running the *razor config* command via the CLI: